AI Visibility vs Traditional SEO: Key Differences

 Do I still need traditional SEO if I optimize for AI?

 Yes, they're complementary.
-Traditional SEO drives Google rankings while AI SEO drives citations in ChatGPT, Perplexity, and Claude.
+Traditional SEO drives Google rankings while AI visibility drives recommendations in ChatGPT, Perplexity, and Claude.
 Many fundamentals overlap (quality content, HTTPS, structured data), but AI adds unique requirements like entity clarity and freshness.
-76.4% of AI citations come from recently updated content (Ahrefs, 17M citations study).
+76.4% of AI recommendations come from recently updated content (Ahrefs, 17M citations study).

 Which matters more: backlinks or entity clarity?